Mission and Goals

 Students who attend study skills workshops will benefit from strategies that will enhance their academic success.

-All students with disabilities who are registered with the Office of Disabled Student Development and choose to take advantage of our test proctoring services will receive accommodations that are flexible, individualized, and confidential.
+All students with disabilities who are registered with the Office of Disability Services and choose to take advantage of our test proctoring services will receive accommodations that are flexible, individualized, and confidential.

 All tutors and SI leaders will benefit from a pre-professional instructional experience.